fareen341/Python-Programming/README.md

 <b>Deep copy did not touch the original list, where as shallow copy change both the list</b>
+<b>We can only see the changes when taking the nested list, cuz nested list refrence changes but not in plain list.</b>
 </pre>

 # Conditional Execution